Pandemic Alert Updates

 We have seen firsthand that this virus can be a matter of life and death, if not for the visitor then for the resident.
 The effort needed to protect our residents is not great—actually it is as simple as wearing a mask (now the law in Pennsylvania and Maryland) and practicing social distancing.
 Please, do the right thing and wear a mask.

-As stay-at-home restrictions begin to slowly ease in Pennsylvania and Maryland, Country Meadows and Ecumenical Retirement Community remain steadfast that our number one priority continues to be the safety of our residents and co-workers.
-We too value family time and truly understand the benefit of socialization, but we are required to follow the states’ mandates … Continue reading “Visitation Guidelines”Read More
+We are excited to move into our individual campus Re-opening Plans per the Department of Health as each campus completes its universal testing and remains COVID-19 virus free.
+However Country Meadows and Ecumenical Retirement Community remain steadfast that our number one priority continues to be the safety of our residents and co-workers.
+The best ways … Continue reading “Visitation Guidelines”Read More

 Dear Residents, We are excited to have begun transitioning to small group social and recreational activities and modified visitations.
 We value the health benefits of socialization and more active lifestyles—likely the reason you chose Country Meadows or Ecumenical Retirement Community in the first place.
 Residents’ and staff’s adherence to our policies and safeguards have helped … Continue reading “Stay Vigilant”Read More